content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/4-postgreSQL-sample-database-and-load-sample-database.md

 # 1. PostgreSQL Sample Database

--   PostgreSQL provides sample database that you can use for learning and practicing PostgreSQL.
+-   We can use a sample database that you can use for learning and practicing PostgreSQL.
 -   The sample DVD rental database to demonstrate the features of PostgreSQL.
 -   The DVD rental database represents the business processes of a DVD rental store.